Wight BID FAQ’s

 “Isn’t the Wight BID a TAX?”

 No. Unlike a tax, the money that is raised is spent on delivering a plan which will bring direct commercial benefit back to those who contribute.
 That plan is governed by representatives of the levy payers, who oversee the plans, governance, and help to decide the methods and techniques used to achieve the aims that they voted for.

 “I can’t afford to pay an extra £150 a year, my business will collapse”

-The purpose of the WIGHT BID is to provide investment that will be returned to all levy-payers in additional business, just as an advert in a local newspaper would do.
+The purpose of the Wight BID is to provide investment that will be returned to all levy payers in additional business, just as an advert in a local newspaper would do.
 By pooling resources and ensuring all levy payers have a say in how the money is spent, the BID will bring you additional revenue that you wouldn’t otherwise have.
-All levy payers will receive their £180 web page on the official tourism website for free for five years, for hundreds of tourism businesses this represents a saving before any BID work is even carried out.
+All levy payers will receive the web page (worth £350) on the official tourism website for free for five years, for hundreds of tourism businesses this represents a saving before any BID work is even carried out.

-Due to central government’s austerity, it has dramatically reduced its funding to local authorities and therefore the IWCouncil has had to reduce its spending by around 35%.
+Due to central government’s austerity measures, it has dramatically reduced its funding to local authorities and therefore the Isle of Wight Council has had to reduce its spending by around 35%.
 This has meant that a wide range of ‘discretionary’ services have been removed from their annual expenditure.
 This included their annual investment into tourism marketing for the Island.
-However, the Council will be levy payers within the WIGHT BID.
+However, the Council will be levy payers within the Wight BID.
 They also continue to provide resources & support for much of the Island’s infrastructure and encourage new events & inward investment.

 “My business is already full most of the year, why should I pay for marketing I don’t need”